galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/binding-tests.md

 @ZosImage(imageTag="CLUSTER2")
    public IZosImage image;
 ```
-Once defined, Galasa dynamically selects an image inside *CLUSTER2* at run time, against which the test is run.
+Galasa dynamically selects an image inside *CLUSTER2* at run time, against which the test is run.

 ## Troubleshooting